livey/livey.github.io/content/posts/2024-12-angle-filter/index.md

     appendFilePath: false
 ---

-Besides object position tracking, angle tracking is also critical in autonomous driving.
+Besides object position tracking, heading angle tracking is also critical in autonomous driving.
 In this article, we will discuss how to track the angle of an object using the Kalman filter and how to do motion compensation.

 # Wrap the angle